ianleon/Blog/episodes/ep4.md

 Notice that we have to set the input image property through key-value coding.
 This is because `CIFilter` does not have an `inputImage` property.
 Instead, the specific filters that we get through `CIFilter.filterName()` have their own `inputImage` properties.

-In `ContentView` we can use the filter property.
+In `ContentView` we can now use the viewfinder's filter property.

 Add the following right before the return statement in the `body` property